-My name is Eva Durán Camacho, and I am currently a third year PhD student at Cardiff University ().
-I graduated with a Degree in Physics from Universidad Autónoma of Madrid () in June 2019 and a MASt in Astrophysics from the University of Cambridge () in June 2020.
+My name is Eva Durán Camacho, and I am a Postdoctoral Fellow at the Instituto Astrofisico de Canarias (IAC, Tenerife ).
+I recently finished my PhD at Cardiff University (October 2024 ), but before that I graduated from the Universidad Autónoma of Madrid () with a Degree in Physics in June 2019 and from the University of Cambridge () with a MASt in Astrophysics in June 2020.

 My research is focused on the use of numerical simulations to reproduce Milky Way type galaxies, including physical processes such as star formation or supernovae feedback.
 I am currently modelling self-consistently the structure of the Galaxy using live potentials in AREPO.
 This way I create a base simulation for a wide range of future projects, which include the study of environmental effects on star formation.